nasa/common-mapping-client/docs/core-docs/CORE_README.md

 them have to decide: Which framework should I start from?
 Which library will give me the features I need?
 How to I glue all these together with a code layout that I won't want to burn next week?
-CMC solves this by bundling together a solid and modular base framework with an robust mapping library, a well thought out component structure, and a thick shield against feature-creep to deliver you what is essentially a starter project for mapping that will let you start building the cool stuff faster.
+CMC solves this by bundling together a solid and modular base framework with robust mapping libraries, a well thought out structure, and a thick shield against feature-creep to deliver what is essentially a starter project for mapping that will let you start building the cool stuff faster.

 We maintain a list of further example projects and projects that began from CMC